assaf/ironium/README.md

 grunt release # Publish new release (also grunt release:minor/major)
 ```

-The tests are non-existent at the moment, but if they were to exist, you would
-run them with `npm test` or `mocha`.
+To run the test suite, either `npm test` or individually with `mocha`.